 Savings Account Transfer

 Set up Overdraft Protection Transfer from another eligible DOLFCU Share Account.
 In the event of an overdraft, available funds will be automatically transferred to your checking account to cover the overdraft.
-(Transfer Limits - Up to six (6) per month for Savings, up to three (3) per month for Money Market.)
+(Transfer Limits - up to three (3) per month for Money Market.)
 Please contact us to set up this option.